li-yonghao/li-yonghao.github.io/_pages/about.md

 📖 Research
 ======
-The long-term research goal of our team is to develop robust and trustworthy machine learning methods for complex, high-dimensional, and distributed data environments.
-Most recently, the research mainly focuses on **machine learning and its applications in data mining**, following are some related research problems:
+The long-term research goal of our team is to develop robust and trustworthy machine learning methods for complex, high-dimensional and distributed data environments.
+Most recently, our research focuses on **machine learning and its applications in data mining**, following are some related research problems:

 - **How to select informative and non-redundant features from high-dimensional data?**
   - Related Topics: Feature Selection, Multi-label Feature Selection, Embedded Methods, Information-Theoretic Approaches, etc.